learn-co-curriculum/dsc-market-segmentation-clustering-lab/README.md

 ## Introduction

-In this lab, we'll use our knowledge of clustering to perform market segmentation on a real-world dataset!
+In this lab, you'll use your knowledge of clustering to perform market segmentation on a real-world dataset!

 ## Objectives

-You will be able to:

-* Identify and explain what Market Segmentation is, and how clustering can be used for segmentation
+In this lab you will:

-* Use clustering algorithms to create and interpret a market segmentation on real-world data
+- Use clustering to create and interpret market segmentation on real-world data

 ## Getting Started

-In this lab, we're going to work with the [Wholesale Customers Dataset] from the UCI Machine Learning Datasets Repository.
+In this lab, you're going to work with the [Wholesale customers dataset](https://archive.ics.uci.edu/ml/datasets/wholesale+customers) from the UCI Machine Learning datasets repository.
 This dataset contains data on wholesale purchasing information from real businesses.
 These businesses range from small cafes and hotels to grocery stores and other retailers.

 Here's the data dictionary for this dataset: